The panel is still the panel.

 Monitoring revenue lives in the same chest as the install.
 Renewals don't fall through email.
 The recurring P&L is honest.

-For fire and security, Hyperion scans rooms instead of roofs — device counts, mounting heights, line-of-sight calcs.
+For security, Hyperion scans rooms instead of roofs — camera placement, device counts, mounting heights, line-of-sight.
 Same instrument, different drawer.

 The honest answers,